Day One – Friday 2 September

-The tour starts when we meet in Portsmouth in the UK on the morning of Saturday 3 September.
+The tour starts when we meet in Portsmouth in the UK on the late afternoon of Friday 1 September.

 We will be catching a ferry to Spain and the cost of that ferry is included in the tour price.
-The ferry takes slightly longer than 24 hours and so everyone will have a cabin on the ferry to sleep in.
+Everyone will have a cabin on the ferry to sleep in.
 Facilities on-board include restaurants, bars, a shop and entertainment.
+The ferry departs at 21:30 (to be confirmed).

 Tonight we have the tour welcome dinner at the hotel.
 We will be at this hotel for two nights.